lawrips/marimo/readme.md

 });
 ```

 Once a monitor style test has been started, marimo will send test results to all connected WebSocket clients that have requested to receive these updates.

 To request these updates, a client must connect with URL query parameter "monitor" set to "true".
 As follows:

 ```
 ws://server:port/?monitor=true
 ```

-To monitor multiple tests, just send a comma separated list of tests as in the previous section.
-This will be run sequentially.
+To monitor multiple tests, either send a comma separated list of tests (e.g. test: 'simple,complex') or send multiple requests separately (this would be preferable if you want a different delay between each test).
+As of 1.4.0, Marimo now supports process isolation of each test so these tests are run in parallel.
 Note that once a test has been started, it can also be stopped using the following command:

 ```
 ws.on('open', () => {